Sogliano al Rubicone

 Sogliano al Rubicone (Sujén) is a comune (municipality) in the Province of Forlì-Cesena in the Italian region Emilia-Romagna, located about 90 km southeast of Bologna and about 35 km southeast of Forlì.

 Sogliano al Rubicone is renowned for the Formaggio di Fossa cheese.

+History

+After the development of economic autarky in 1935 under Fascist Italy, the town was prized for its deposits of lignite.